-Drop down and gently pull forward to disconnect the wire from the cooling fan motor.

-Remove the screws that hold the cooling fan to the duct and then lift out the fan.
+Remove the 6 screws that hold the access plate.
+Disconnect the cables from the fan motor.
+Remove the 3 screws that hold the cooling fan to the duct (Fig. 10.8) and then lift out the fan.

 Reassemble in reverse order.